 Examples of HexSim applications include population viability analysis for one or more wildlife species, studying the consequences for wildlife of multiple interacting disturbances, assessing which habitat components are most critical for population maintenance, quantifying the consequences of species invasions or competition, designing restoration, mitigation, or reintroduction strategies, determining the impacts that roads and other barriers may be having on viability, measuring the consequences for wildlife of changes to landscape connectivity, exploring mechanisms linking human activities to patterns of disease spread, adding realism to the study of landscape genetics, and more.

 HexSim only runs on Microsoft's Windows operating system.
 However, the model engine is written in C++, so porting it to another platform is a possibility.
 The HexSim GUI is written in C#, and would have to be completely rewritten for non-Windows computers.
 The HexSim model engine has been compiled for both 32-bit and 64-bit computers, and the HexSim interface will automatically launch the appropriate version.

 HexSim does not use an installer -- you simply download the program and run it.
-This means it is not necessary to have administrative permissions on your computer to use HexSim.
-When you download HexSim, you get the model itself, a User's Guide, an example workspace including spatial data and ready-to-run scenarios, and a few accessories.
-The HexSim User's Guide is complete, but will be improved over time.
+This means it is not necessary to have administrative permission on your computer to use HexSim.
+An example workkspace may also be downloaded from the Examples page of this web site.